 2017: The Manhattan Jewish Experience is scheduled to host a dinner and discussion of the weekly Torah portion followed by a presented by Rabbi Mark Wildes, founder and director of MJE

-2017: In honor of Memorial Day, the Illinois Holocaust Museum is schooled offer free admission to all military personnel and their families.
+2017: In honor of Memorial Day, the Illinois Holocaust Museum is scheduled to offer free admission to all military personnel and their families